Alternator Diode Testing

 Alternator diode testing is a procedure for checking the correctness of the elements on the diode board.
 An alternator is a generator of three-phase alternating voltage.
 As direct current is used on vehicles, diodes transform the generated alternating current into direct current.
 The proper operation of the vehicle’s electrical power supply system depends on the correctness of the diodes.

-Diode test with a multimeter
+Alternator Diode Test with a Multimeter

 Alternator with 6 and 9 diodes